apollographql/apollo/docs/source/guides/state-mgmt.md

 ---
-title: "State management"
+title: State management
-description: "How to manage client state with Apollo Client"
+description: Managing your local and remote state in a GraphQL world
 ---